Mixing paint pigments

 Some examples of this might include:

-• Two very different reds: cadmium red is an opaque, yellowish red, and alizarin crimson is a transparent, blueish red.
+• Two different reds: cadmium red is an opaque, yellowish red, and alizarin crimson is a transparent, blueish red.

-• Two very different blues: Prussian blue is dark, cool, and transparent, and cobalt blue is intense, warm and opaque.
+• Two different blues: Prussian blue is dark, cool, and transparent, and cobalt blue is intense, warm and opaque.

 • There are also many types of yellows and greens that are cool or warm, opaque or transparent.